OpenElectionData/catco-guide/_guide/9-what-if-something-goes-wrong.en.md

 {% endfigure %}

 * **The bio or profile picture are suspect.** Look at the bio of the account -- does it sound like a real person?
 Is there any personal information in it?
 Is the profile picture of a real person or a blank silhouette?
 If it’s a silhouette, that strongly increases the chances it’s a bot.
 If it’s a real person, do a reverse image search of the picture.
 If the picture appears frequently across the internet, it is probably a fake account.
-* **The account’s posting behavior is suspect.** Is the account posting more frequently an even an energetic person would likely be able to (for example, more than 50 times per day)?
-Is it retweeting what look to be other fake accounts with frequency?
+* **The account’s posting behavior is suspect.** Is the account posting more frequently an even an energetic person would likely be able to (for example, more than 50 times per day)? _\[A widely applied benchmark, from the_ [_Oxford Internet Institute_](https://www.oii.ox.ac.uk/research/projects/computational-propaganda/)_’s Computational Propaganda initiative, is an average of more than 50 posts or tweets a day.\]_ Is it retweeting what look to be other fake accounts with frequency?
 Is it posting political propaganda or fake news?
 Is it posting commercial or advertising messages frequently?
 Or retweeting messages in a number of different languages?
 These are all signs the account may be fake.
 * **The accounts followers are suspect.** Does the account have a high percentage of followers with silhouette avatars or other signs that they are fake?
 Did the account receive a large number of followers in a very short period of time?
 Is the account following a huge amount of accounts but has almost no followers itself?
 These are signs that the account is likely to be a bot.
 * **Check** [**https://botcheck.me/**](https://botcheck.me/ "https://botcheck.me/") **or** [**https://botometer.iuni.iu.edu**](https://botometer.iuni.iu.edu "https://botometer.iuni.iu.edu")**.** If you don’t have the time or the inclination to analyze each account to determine if it’s a bot, run the profile through one of these bot detection tools to see if it’s likely to be a bot.